deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt3-third-year.md

 "What are we doing today, sir?"
 Firth asked.

-"Today, lads…we're playing Gravball in the suits."
+"Today, lads...we're playing Gravball in the suits."
 Powell grinned.

 * * *